 It's also worth noting there's limited research on this topic, so we can't draw any hard conclusions.
 However, there are certainly science-backed properties of a bath that could alleviate certain cold symptoms.
 And finally, as with any home remedy, check with your doctor before pursuing a regimen like this—especially if you're pregnant or have any heart or liver illness.

 What you'll need:

 Fill your bathtub with hot water—as hot as you can tolerate it.
-Once it fills about half way, sprinkle in your ingredients and give it a few big stirs with your hand to help it all dissolve.
-Once it's full, get in and submerge yourself to your neck.
-Soak for at least 20 minutes but you can stay in as long as 40 minutes.
-The first 20 minutes is to extract toxins while the second 20 minutes is when the body begins to absorb the minerals.
+Once it fills about halfway, sprinkle in your ingredients and give it a few big stirs with your hand to help it all dissolve.
+Then when it's full, get in and submerge yourself to your neck.
+Soak for at least 20 minutes, but you can stay in as long as 40 minutes.

 Once you're out, simply towel off and rest for about 30 minutes before showering.
-Do NOT do this detox every day, but instead once or twice a week and build to three times a week from there if you want to do so.
+Do not do this detox bath every day.
+Since the bath will make you sweat excessively, it may make you feel dehydrated.
+Instead, try it out once or twice a week.
+You can build to three times a week from there if you want to do so.

 How does it work?